Wallace State softball registers ACCC-best 3.50 GPA for 2018-1907/02/2019

 Wallace State softball is among the premier programs in the Alabama Community College Conference (ACCC) and National Junior College Athletic Association (NJCAA), winning 12 ACCC/Region 22 tournament championships and two NJCAA Division I national titles (2013, 2008).
 The Lions were also national runner-up on two other occasions (2009 and 2010) and third in 2012.

 Wallace State continued its strong tradition during the 2019 season, finishing with a 50-12 record and winning the ACCC North Division championship under coach A.J.
 Daugherty and assistant Sallie Beth Burch.

 Wallace State rolled out to a 27-3 start during the 2019 season, climbing as high as 5th in the NJCAA Division I poll.
 The Lions finished with a 19-2 record at Bobby McCracken Stadium.Read more...

-Wallace State also had many impressive individual achievements in 2016.
+Wallace State also featured impressive individual achievements in 2019.

 In 2015, pitcher Rachel Ragland became the third Wallace State athlete to be named the Alabama Sports Writers Association (ASWA) Community College Player of the Year.
 The Pleasant Grove native was also a NJCAA 1st-team All-American and the 2015 ACCC Player of the Year.